aneeshvartakavi/podsumm/README.md

 _Aneesh Vartakavi, Amanmeet Garg, Zafar Rafii_

-This page contains audio and visual examples from our paper titled, *Audio Summarization for Podcasts*.
+This page contains audio and visual examples from our paper, [Audio Summarization for Podcasts](https://arxiv.org/abs/2009.10315).

 > We propose a novel system for automatically generating audio summaries for podcasts, allowing listeners to have quick previews of podcast episodes.
 The proposed system first transcribes the audio from a podcast using automatic speech recognition (ASR), then summarizes the transcript using automatic extractive summarization, and finally returns the audio associated with the text summary.
 Motivated by a lack of datasets for this task, we created our own by transcribing the audio from various podcasts and summarizing the transcripts using a manual annotation tool.
 Using these text summaries, we fine-tuned a recent Transformer-based summarization model to specifically handle podcast summaries.
 Our system achieves ROUGE-(1/2/L) F-scores of 0.63/0.53/0.63, respectively, showing good performance for podcast summarization.